drk-knght/Semantic-Book-Recommendation-System/README.md

 ---

-## 🤝 Contributing
+## Contributing

 This is an academic/research project.
-If you'd like to contribute:
+If you'd like to contribute get in touch with the authors or do the following:

 1. Fork the repository
 2. Create a feature branch